Profile

 Cibo, cultura e tradizioni siciliane

-Learn how to make the irresistible meat-stuffed iris, the crowning glory of Palermo’s street food scene!
+Master the art of making irresistible meat-filled iris, the crown jewel of Palermo’s street food scene!

 ⏱️